 Use the resources around you to help you with your deal.
 While there is a collaboration between an SDR and a Sales Account Executive, there is a lot more collaboration needed to win new customers.
 Especially if you are selling complex, highly configurable software such as Rev.io’s billing software.
 There are lots of deals I wouldn’t have won if without the help of some awesome team members from our Enablement and Development Teams.

 After five quarters as a Sales Account Executive, I feel confident in my demos – I’ve mastered the basics of setting an agenda, building rapport, overcoming objections, and so forth.
-Continuing to expand my product knowledge of our billing software will always be a priority and I recommend that keeping your own education top-of-mind.
+Continuing to expand my product knowledge of our IoT and telecom billing solutions will always be a priority and I recommend that keeping your own education top-of-mind.
 The journey from SDR to a quota-carry Sales Rep is full of uncomfortable moments but it’s rewarding at the end.
 If you’re in sales and you’ve enjoyed this series on our blog, check out our culture page for open positions or leave us a comment below.
 Or, if you’re interested in learning more about our billing system and how we help clients grow revenue efficiently, contact Rev.io for a tour of our solution.